dotnet/runtime/docs/design/features/DynamicPgo.md

 ```
 where `I` is the input count vector may not hold (note if we've normalized and the entry block is `Bk` then `I` is a vector with `Ik=1` and all other entries zero).

 To solve this we simply find an `B'i` such that the above holds -- this is a straightforward linear system solution.
-Then we and adjust the block counts as needed.
+Then we adjust the block counts as needed.
 Note we need to ensure that the solution `B'i` is strictly non-negative; it turns out that for a well-formed `eij` (exit probabilities between 0 and 1, and sum to 1 for each node) this is the case.

 If we have a mixture of profiled and synthesized nodes the above works equally well as synthesis establishes the `{eij}` for the unprofiled nodes.